LiTechO/.github/profile/README.md

 # LiTechO

-We are a team that makes many random stuff, ranging from Discord 🤖 and ending up with api clients.
+We are a team that makes many random stuff, ranging from Discord 🤖 and ending up with (maybe) cool 🎮.

 ## Contact